RentANerdConsulting/DebianScript/README.md

 $ ./LinuxUtility.sh
 ```
+Immediately after the IPTables configuration and setting the firewall rules, the script will appear to hang.
+It's normal, just press enter to see the main menu.

 Once at the main menu, choose exit without reboot, then
 ```
 $ sudo chown -R `whoami`:admin ./